 I know we have some of our current Council members here today – would you folks stand and be recognized?
-Jessica Bradshaw, Jeff Doherty, Lee Fronabarger, Tom Grant, Carolin Harvey and Adam Loos.
-We are fortunate to have a great City Council - each of them understands the value of compromise, which is the primary reason that we have accomplished so much for our city.
+Jeff Doherty, Lee Fronabarger, Tom Grant, Carolyn Harvey, Adam Loos and Ginger Rye Sanders.
+We are fortunate to have a great City Council.
+Each of us understands the value of compromise, which is the primary reason that we have accomplished so much for our city.
 My thanks to each of you for your dedication.

 Provost Dr. Meera Kammaraju

 Tena Bennett, Student Center Director

 Darrell Bryant, Chief Operating Officer of SIH Medical Group

 Lindsay Ledbetter, Regional Director at Center for Medical Arts